UkDopham/Bank_App_DOPHAM/README.md

 ## How did you hide the API url ?

+To hide the API url during the exchange between the app and the API, we used a TLS connection.

-First We use proguard to get a Bytecode Harder to read (also proguard will remove the debug log during the release).
+And to hide the API url against reverse engineering with the apk file, we use proguard to get a Bytecode harder to read (also proguard will remove the debug log during the release).

 To strengthen it we also used a gradle plugin called Enigma.